Pantomimes in Kent in 2018

 Get ready to hiss, boo, cheer and whoop!

-It's panto season and curtains are going going up on shows across the county.
+It's panto season and the curtains are up on shows across the county.

-We've rounded up the pantomimes you will find at theatres in Kent this Christmas:
+We've rounded up the pantomimes you will find at theatres in Kent over Christmas:

 Cinderella, Marlowe Theatre, Canterbury